thlorenz/viralify/README.md

 ```
 viralify <path> <options>

-  Inject browserify transform(s) into the package.json files of all packages at and below the given path.
+  Inject browserify transform(s) into the package.json files of specified packages at and below the given path.

 OPTIONS: